rizwanawan612/XAI-for-Optimizing-Ozone-Delignification-of-Lignocellulose/README.md

-This repo contains codes to our work on modeling XAI approach for Optimizing Ozone Delignification of Lignocellulose.
+This repo contains data and codes to our work on modeling XAI approach for Optimizing Ozone Delignification of Lignocellulose.

 Authors: